iconifyit/mern-ecommerce-scaffold/README.md

 ## Credit

-Scaffold is based on the wonderful work of [https://github.com/mohamedsamara](Mohamed Samara) and the [https://github.com/mohamedsamara/mern-ecommerce](MERN E-commerce) project.
+Scaffold is based on the wonderful work of [Mohamed Samara](https://github.com/mohamedsamara) and the [MERN E-commerce](https://github.com/mohamedsamara/mern-ecommerce) project.